p4-k4/chezmoi/README.md

 - Managed through flake.nix
 - Automatically rebuilds when changes are detected
 - Handles all package installations and removals
-- Maintains a clean profile by removing old packages before applying new configuration
+- Maintains a clean profile by removing existing profiles before applying new configuration
+- Provides detailed feedback during rebuild process

 ## Removal